-- 1. Native TCP/IP is supported.
-Using ECI over TCP/IP, all clients are supported, but only the ECI (not the EPI nor the ESI) can be used. - 2.
-TCP/IP is supported through the use of IBM TCP62 and the AnyNet feature of VTAM®.
-Using this method, only the Windows clients are supported, but both the ECI and EPI can be used. - 3.
+- 1. Native TCP/IP is supported, using ECI over TCP/IP.
+All clients are supported, but only the ECI (not the EPI nor the ESI) can be used. - 2.
+Native TCP/IP is supported, using IP interconnectivity (IPIC) and the ECI Resource Adapter.
+Only the ECI (not the EPI nor the ESI) can be used. - 3.
 Only single-session LU6.2 connections can be autoinstalled.